horseee/horseee.github.io/_pages/about.md

 Currently, I'm conducting research in efficient deep learning ([Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)), including:

-🌲 Efficient Large Language Models and Reasoning Models
+🌲 Efficient Large Language Models, Reasoning Models and Diffusion Language Models

-🌱 Efficient image generation, focusing primarily on Diffusion Models and also on some autoregressive ones
+🌱 Efficient Image Generation, focusing primarily on Diffusion Models and also on some autoregressive ones

 🌿 Compression via synthetic data, like Data-free Distillation

-[//]: <> <span style="color:blue"> </span>
+<span style="color:blue">I'm expected to graduate in June 2026 and am currently on the job market.
+If you have any opportunities, I would greatly appreciate it if you could drop me an email.
+Thank you! </span>

 # 🔥 News
+- *2025.05*: &nbsp;We release [dKV-Cache](https://arxiv.org/abs/2505.15781) for the first KV-Cache algorithm for diffusion language models!
+- *2025.05*: &nbsp;CoT-Valve is accepted by ACL'25!
 - *2025.02*: &nbsp;Three papers (SSD, [CoDe](https://arxiv.org/abs/2411.17787) and [TinyFusion](https://arxiv.org/abs/2412.01199)) accepted by CVPR'25.
 - *2025.02*: &nbsp;Two new papers released!
 Check [CoT-Valve](https://arxiv.org/abs/2502.09601) for controllable and compressible CoT and [VPT](https://arxiv.org/abs/2502.17425) for multimodal reasoning!
 - *2025.02*: &nbsp;Co-organize the [2nd workshop on Efficient Large Vision Models](https://sites.google.com/view/elvm/home), CVPR'25.